DakobedBard/dsi-spark/individual.md

    - **The key is the name of the person**
    - **The value is how many chocolate chip cookies bought**

-2. Make the names lower-case.
-Use `mapByKey`.

-3. Similiar to `map`, `filter` for entries with more than 5 chocolate chip cookies.
+2. Similiar to `map`, `filter` for entries with more than 5 chocolate chip cookies.

-4. For each name, return the entry with the max number of cookies.
+3. For each name, return the entry with the max number of cookies.

    **Hint:**
    - Use `groupByKey()`, `mapValues()`
    - Use `iterable.data` to convert a `pyspark.resultiterable.ResultIterable` to a Python list

-5. Calculate the total revenue from people buying cookies.
+4. Calculate the total revenue from people buying cookies.

    **Hint:**
    - `rdd.values()` returns another RDD of all the values